getsentry/sentry-java/README.md

     http://public:private@host:port/1?raven.async.gracefulshutdown=false

 #### Queue size (advanced)
-The default queue used to store the not yet processed events doesn't have a limit.
+The default queue used to store unprocessed events doesn't have a limit.
 Depending on the environment (if the memory is sparse) it is important to be able to control the size of that queue to avoid memory issues.